Stability to Deformations of Manifold Filters and Manifold Neural Networks: Discussions

 \section{Discussions}

 {\myparagraph{Stability vs. discriminability tradeoff}} In both stability theorems for manifold filters (Theorems \ref{thm:stability_abs_filter}, \ref{thm:stability_rela_filter}) and in the stability theorem for MNNs (Theorem \ref{thm:stability_nn}), the stability bounds depend on the frequency partition threshold ($\alpha$ or $\gamma$), the number of total partitions ($N$ or $M$) and the Lipschitz continuity constant ($A_h$ or $B_h$).
 The frequency partition threshold and the number of partitions have a combined effect on stability.
 As indicated by Definitions \ref{def:alpha-spectrum} and \ref{def:frt-spectrum}, a larger frequency threshold leads to a smaller number of singletons, as eigenvalues that would otherwise be separated for small thresholds end up being grouped when the threshold is large.
 While a large frequency threshold results in a larger number of partitions that contain more than one eigenvalue, the total number of partitions ($N$ or $M$) either stays the same or decreases because the number of eigenvalues does not exceed the number of partitions [cf. Proposition \ref{prop:finite_num} or \ref{prop:finite_num_rela}].
 Thus, a larger frequency threshold and a smaller number of partitions both lead to a smaller stability bound.
 Simultaneously, a large frequency threshold makes the spectrum separated more sparsely.
-Therefore, a large number of eigenvalues are amplified in a similar manner, which makes the filter function less discriminative.
-The Lipschitz constant ($A_h$ or $B_h$) affects stability and discriminability in similar ways.
-Smaller Lipschitz constants decrease the stability bound, but lead to smoother filter functions which give similar frequency responses to different eigenvalues.
+Therefore, a large number of eigenvalues are amplified in a similar manner, which makes the filter function less discriminative. {Considering in the limit, if the frequency threshold goes to infinity, all the eigenvalues tend to be grouped and the filter would not discriminate the whole spectrum.
+This would lead to a very stable filter but there is no discriminability at all.} The Lipschitz constant ($A_h$ or $B_h$) affects stability and discriminability in similar ways.
+Smaller Lipschitz constants decrease the stability bound, but lead to smoother filter functions giving similar frequency responses to different eigenvalues.
 Hence, in both manifold filters and MNNs we observe a trade-off between stability and discriminability.
 Nevertheless, in MNNs this trade-off is alleviated due to the presence of nonlinearities as discussed below.